-Last Updated on 03/08/2022
+Last Updated on 02/08/2023

 Hence, they are often euthanized.
 Interestingly enough, cosmetic animal testing is not very conclusive.
 This means that the test performances can’t simulate any cosmetic effect on human skin.
 Why you may ask.
 Because of the differences between the skin of humans and test animals.

-Thus, animal testing is not a very reasonable or ethical practice when it comes to beauty testing.
+Thus, animal testing in cosmetics is not a reasonable or ethical practice when it comes to beauty testing.

 Meanwhile, other countries still rely on animal testing.
 Certain countries use animal testing as standardization.
 Mostly, beauty companies perform laboratory testing procedures involving animals.